lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Chapter two examines corpora of eighteenth century literature through the same critical lens by which anthologies and classroom teaching are often scrutinized.
+Chapter two examines corpora of eighteenth-century literature through the same critical lens by which anthologies and classroom teaching are often scrutinized.
 It makes the case that digital archives increasingly shape scholarly research, and begins the process of revealing and interrogating their invisible assumptions.
 The chapter begins with a task somewhere between a literature review and a scientific meta-analysis.
 My first goal will be to survey as broadly as possible the accessible mass holdings of eighteenth century texts (at least, the ones containing at least 100 works from the 1790s): simply putting all of this information in one place is useful as a lit review; adding a discussion of each archive’s selection criteria brings it into the realm of a meta-analysis.
 I expect to find systematic exclusions as archives “specialize” from bibliographic data to facsimiles to transcripts.
 To contextualize these decisions about inclusion, I will research the history of how each corpus was formed.
 I will discuss and theorize the difficulties involved in researching these histories: drawing on, for example, my experience flying to California in order to be taught about HathiTrust’s codebase, I will critique the assumption that digital resources make all information transparent and accessible.
 Returning to the actual contents of each archive, I will discuss the nature of their exclusions, and consider paths to ameliorate them.
 Then I will synthesize these disparate sources of texts and metadata, a substantial technical challenge, to see how the task may be accomplished, and to see what correlations between archives might illuminate the decade.
 I am particularly curious to see if even one text will appear in all corpora, and, if so, which one it will be.
 Whichever texts appear most persistently will form the basis of my “case study” in this chapter.

-The second chapter thus establishes the corpora with which I will answer my subsequent questions.
+The second chapter thus establishes the corpora which will drive my argument in chapter three, and will shape the later phases of my research in chapters four and five.